louiseoh18/cfDNA-gastric-NGS/README.md

 characteristics and TME-specific biomarkers.
 These discoveries could potentially improve the application of cfDNA analysis in clinical settings for both early disease detection and monitoring its progression.

+- Reference for codes used in analysis in `analysis/` from https://github.com/irenejchoi/WLab.git